hasratmd697/TDS-Project-1-LLM-Code-Deployment/README.md

 ## Overview

-This project is a FastAPI server that accepts natural language descriptions of web applications, uses **GPT-4o-mini** (via AIPIPE) to generate complete HTML/CSS/JS code, and automatically deploys them to GitHub Pages.
+This project is a FastAPI server that accepts natural language descriptions of web pages, uses **GPT-4o-mini** (via AIPIPE) to generate complete HTML/CSS/JS code, and automatically deploys them to GitHub Pages.

 **Workflow:** Describe what you want → AI generates code → Auto-deploys to GitHub Pages ⚡